Travel Guide to Huaraz - Peru’s Adventure Travel Hub

 Combis and colectivos

-For many of the destinations that you’re likely to be interested in visiting, especially ones outside of the major cities/towns in the region, you’re likely to be reliant on unofficial (but very common and safe) forms of transportation called combis and colectivos.
+For many of the destinations that you’re likely to be interested in visiting, especially ones outside of the major cities/towns in the region, you’ll almost certainly be reliant on unofficial (but very common and safe) forms of transportation called combis and colectivos.

 Taxis and private drivers

-Taxis and private drivers are also available for transport to all destinations in and around the region, and they can be hired to bring you to most places within a reasonable drive of the key transport hubs.
+You’ll find taxis and private drivers in Huaraz and a few main towns popular with tourists.
+They can be hired to bring you to most places within a reasonable drive of key transport hubs.
 While expensive by local standards, the fares are very affordable by most travelers’ standards.

 Tour operators and tour buses

-Local tour agencies, which organize excursions to many of the major sites of the region, especially those reasonably close to the central tourist hubs, are also an option to get to some out-of-the-way destinations.
+Local tour agencies, which organize excursions to many of the major sites of the region, are also an option to get to some out-of-the-way destinations.
 For example, Laguna Parón is often visited as part of a guided tour from Caraz or Huaraz.

-Huaraz has some of the best restaurants and bars in the Peruvian Andes outside of Cuzco: partaking of a few is a nice way to take respite from your mountain odysseys.
+Huaraz has some of the best restaurants and bars in the Peruvian Andes outside of Cusco and the atmosphere in town is often lively with lots of hikers either preparing to set out for treks or returning from them.

-For starters, sample some of the best pizza in Peru’s mountains at Mi Comedia and then quaff some standout craft beer at the very cool Los 13 Búhos.
+For starters, sample some of the best pizza in Peru’s mountains at Mi Comedia and then sip some excellent craft beer at the very cool Los 13 Búhos

 2. Check out the stone sculptures at Huaraz’s Museo Regional de Ancash